rspamd/rspamd.com/doc/modules/milter_headers.md

 ## Principles of operation

-The `milter headers` module offers several routines for adding common headers, which can be selectively enabled and configured according to specific needs.
-Additionally, users have the flexibility to add their own custom routines to the configuration.
+The `milter headers` module offers several routines for adding/removing common headers, which can be selectively enabled and configured according to specific needs.
+Additionally, users have the flexibility to add their own custom routines to the configuration or add them directly from [Lua]({{ site.url }}{{ site.baseurl }}/doc/lua/rspamd_task.html#m70081).

 ## Configuration